Google users in Illinois get paid $95 in privacy settlement - ExBulletin

 The Chicago Tribune reported that more than 687,000 current and former residents of Illinois are eligible for the payment.

 Google was accused in the complaint of violating the Illinois Biometric Information Privacy Act.
-The complaint accused Google of using the Google Photos app’s face regrouping tool to rearrange photos without user consent.
+The complaint accused Google of using the Google Photos app’s face regrouping tool to sort photos without user consent.

 Google reached a $100 million settlement in the lawsuit.